kuangyu0801/kuangyu0801.github.io/README.md

 ### 講多次就很可信
 ### 4G LTE MIMO
 - Situation: Customer(Samsung) wants new feature  4G LTE Massive MIMO to be supported in the existing product
-- Task: implementing patch for new feature (4G LTE Massive MIMO) with HW that i
+- Task: implementing patch for new feature (4G LTE Massive MIMO) with limited HW capability
+	- the product
 - Action:
+	- clarify user scenario with customer and tester
+	-  evaluate HW capability and
 - Result:

 ### 5G Module Cycle optimization